 While you study at Rotterdam School of Management, Erasmus University you will have to make use of a number of communication platforms.
-Please find more information on these platforms below.
+Upon completion of your Studielink enrolment, you will receive your ERNA account - which is used to log into all our communication platforms below.

 At this moment we are gradually transitioning from Blackboard to Canvas.
 We expect all MSc programmes to be transitioned to Canvas by the start of the next Academic Year (2018-2019).

 Blackboard (and soon Canvas) is the digital learning environment.
 Every course has its own Blackboard channel.
 Here you can find:

 • Course documents

 • Assignment (uploads)

 Please click here for slides about Blackboard used during the MSc Kick-off.

 Please click here for the student manual for Canvas.

 In Osiris, you can find important information such as your personal information and final course grades.
 Therefore, always check if your grade is recorded in Osiris-Student.

 Osiris is also where you register for resits.